Yvand/EntraCP/bruno-collection-graph-requests/README.md

-# Replay the requests sent to Microsoft Graph by EntraCP
+# Replay the requests EntraCP sends to Microsoft Graph

 This folder is a **[Bruno](https://www.usebruno.com/)** collection which contains the typical requests EntraCP sends to Microsoft Graph.